TheFinestArtist/FinestWebView-Android/README.md

 ```

+## More in customization

 #### Status Bar Color & Toolbar Color

 Status bar color will be set as 'colorPrimaryDark' of style you set for FinestWebViewActivity.
 Toolbar color will be set as 'colorPrimary' of style you set for FinestWebViewActivity.
 But, you can override this setting using builder option `toolbarColor` or `toolbarColorRes`.